Introduction

 As I wrote about previously, this summer I realized I wanted to use a set of “threshold concepts” as tools to allow my students to compare religious traditions.
 This posed a specific problem.
 I needed to inform my students about these concepts in an effective and condensed fashion which still hit upon several important aspects.
 After eliminating encyclopedia entries and Wikipedia entries, I decided I would write short introductions – I called them “briefs” – to each of the concepts and then audio record them.
 Funny enough, it was only in conversation with my students that I realized they referred to the briefs as “podcasts.”
 Ha!
-(After reading some on the subject, scholarly literature tends to refer to projects like these as “complementary podcasts.”)
+(Academic literature tends to refer to projects like these as “complementary podcasts.”)

 Originally, my idea was much grander.
 I wanted to make short videos for each concept.
 As is customary, I was spending the summer teaching for the Woodenfish program and I wanted to use the backdrop of the Buddhist monastery for my recorded conversations.
 This quickly was abandoned when teaching duties piled on and I was simply too exhausted to scout filming locations, write scripts, and film the twenty briefings I wanted to cover.